Screen Formats – 4:3 or 16:9?

 Posted by on Apr 13, 2017 in Blog

-In the mid 90’s TV manufacturers developed methods of producing affordable, wider, flatter screens which enabled TV sets to morph into a wider format, more in keeping with the screen shapes that cinema-goers were used to.
+In the mid 90’s TV manufacturers developed methods of producing affordable, wider, flatter screens which enabled TV sets to morph into a wider format, more in keeping with the screen shapes that cinema-goers previously used.
 Sony led the pioneering technology but were quickly followed by all the mainstream television companies.

 Moving into the 21st Century, 16:9 TVs accounted for the vast majority of newly released models and as we reach modern day, 4:3 TV sets are now a thing of the past, with all domestic TV manufacturers having ceased production of the old shape, favouring 16:9 or even wider formats.

 Computer monitors and laptops followed a similar route.
-2008 was seen as the tipping point for the mainstream jump to widescreen formats.
-This step change is also shown in the software written around this time.
+2008 was notably the tipping point for the mainstream jump to widescreen formats.
+This step demonstrates the software written around this time.
 Versions of Microsoft’s presentation package PowerPoint began introducing a widescreen slide design template to enable users to take full benefit of the extra space available on screen.

-In Istead’s world of large screen projection, we made the jump to widescreen formats many years ago but with Microsoft admitting only a few weeks ago that 8% of the world’s computers still run on their 2001 XP Operating System, you can see why we still get presented with slides created in 4:3 format.
+In Istead’s world of large screen projection, we made the jump to widescreen formats many years ago.
+Microsoft admitted only a few weeks ago that 8% of the world’s computers still run on their 2001 XP Operating System, you can see why we still get slides created in 4:3 format.
 Luckily our creative multimedia designers and clever technology can adapt these ‘square’ slides to widescreen, but we still think it will be many years before the 4:3 legacy finally leaves our world.

 We are an audio visual company providing full AV support and conference production across the UK and Europe.